 - Coconut milk: I have used full-fat coconut milk.
 You can also use low-fat coconut milk, but you may not achieve the same results.
 The sauce may be thinner.
 Or substitute coconut milk with heavy cream or half and half.

-- Spices: I have used cumin seeds, turmeric, and garam masala.
+- Spices: I used cumin seeds, turmeric, and garam masala.

 How to Make Indian-Style Creamed Spinach